Flavor of Love season 2: Jelly on the Telly

 The episode begins on the night of the previous elimination, when Toasteee and Nibblz share Flav's bed that night.
 In the morning, Flav holds a hip-hop dance contest.
 The girls are divided into three teams of three each.
 Krazy, Nibblz, and Deelishis end up winning.
 Each girl gets a private date with Flav; that night, Krazy goes with him on a romantic candlelit dinner to KFC, Nibblz spends the next morning in his bedroom and has breakfast with him, and Deelishis goes with him to a strawberry field.

-In the meantime, Toasteee tells the other girls that the night before, she heard noises and concluded that Nibblz was giving Flav a handjob.
-Nibblz retaliates by revealing to Flav that Toasteee apparently admitted that she has done pornography on the internet and in a magazine.
+In the meantime, Toasteee spreads a rumor to the other girls that the night before, she heard noises and concluded that Nibblz was "jacking Flav off".
+Nibblz, offended by this rumor, retaliates by revealing to Flav that Toasteee apparently admitted that she has done pornography on the internet and in a magazine.
 Toasteee denies the allegations, so Flav does some internet research to see who's lying.
 Toasteee goes to Flav, letting him know that she's leaving because she can't handle the drama anymore.
 Flav tells Toasteee that if she leaves now, she's basically implying that Nibblz was right.
 Toasteee agrees to stay.
-In that evening's eliminations, Flav has both girls promise they're telling the truth.
-But right after that, Flav holds up a pornographic picture of Toasteee.
-Everyone is shocked by the evidence.
-Toasteee claims that it's not necessarily evidence against her as she leaves.
+In that evening's eliminations, Flav has both girls promise they're telling the truth, but right after that, he holds up a pornographic picture of Toasteee, which shocks everyone.
+Toasteee claims that it's not necessarily evidence against her as she leaves, and points out that Nibblz is both a stripper and pornstar, too.
+Flav then tells Toasteee that Nibblz has quote, "always kept it real with me".
+Flav states at elimination, that he has no problem with Toasteee doing porn per se, but eliminated her for lying about it.